 Tooth sensitivity after a filling is a common, usually temporary experience that resolves as your tooth heals and adjusts to its restoration.
 While some discomfort is normal for 1-2 weeks following the procedure, understanding the difference between expected healing and concerning symptoms empowers you to seek timely care when needed.
 Most sensitivity issues can be easily addressed with simple interventions, and persistent problems rarely indicate serious complications when caught early.

 If you’re experiencing post-filling sensitivity or need dental fillings and want to minimize sensitivity risk, professional expertise makes all the difference.
-At Magnolia Dentistry, your trusted dentist in Burbank, CA, Dr. Liyan Massaband and our experienced team provide gentle, precise restorative care using advanced techniques and materials designed to minimize discomfort.
+At Magnolia Dentistry, your trusted Dentist in Burbank, CA, Dr. Liyan Massaband and our experienced team provide gentle, precise restorative care using advanced techniques and materials designed to minimize discomfort.
 We take time to address your concerns, customize treatment to your needs, and remain available for any questions during your recovery.

 Frequently Asked Questions